Legislative Research Commission: Commission evolution

 During the first two decades of the LRC, it remained a very weak staff agency due to the unbalanced influence of the governor over the General Assembly and the commission itself.
 Initially, the commission was composed of seven members with the governor serving as chairman alongside both majority and minority leadership of both chambers of the General Assembly.
-Arthur Y. Lloyd, the Commissioner of the Kentucky Department of Welfare, was appointed by Governor Clements to serve as the LRC's first director.
+Arthur Y. Lloyd, commissioner of the Kentucky Department of Welfare, was appointed by Clements to serve as the LRC's first director.

 Following the election of Governor Louie Nunn in 1967, there was a push by legislative leaders to modernize the LRC and assert legislative independence from the executive branch.
 This resulted in the professionalization of staff, a reduction in the number of legislative committees, and the creation of the current interim joint committee system.

 In 1977, Vic Hellard Jr. became the first LRC director to be appointed by the General Assembly and not the governor.
-Hellard was the longest serving LRC director in the commission's history, and is credited with transforming the commission into its current form.
+Hellard was the longest-serving LRC director in the commission's history, and is credited with transforming the commission into its current form.